delawr0190/foreman-nvoc-ci/README.md

 ## Adding Tests ##

-All of the test cases are defined in `test-cases.json`.
+The test suites to run are found in `tests.json`.
+The descriptor for each suite is located in `tests/<miner_name>.json`.
 Follow the JSON structure there to add new miner tests.

 ## License ##